 Key updates include:

-Increased personalization through artificial intelligence
+- Increased personalization through artificial intelligence

-Integration of sustainability metrics into loyalty rewards
+- Integration of sustainability metrics into rewards

-Expansion of flexible point redemption systems
+- Expansion of flexible point redemption systems

-Enhanced mobile app functionality for real-time tracking
+- Enhanced mobile app functionality

-Expense management software
+- Expense management software

-Corporate booking tools
+- Corporate booking tools

-Travel analytics dashboards
+- Travel analytics dashboards

 | Trend | Impact Level |